 I stopped just shy of the first set of holes.

-At this point, I broke apart some of the hens from the group and tucked these in the openings.
+At this point, I gently broke apart some of the hens from the group using just my fingers, no tools, and tucked these in the openings.

-Next, I added more of the sphagnum peat moss and cactus potting mix until it was just below the lip of the strawberry pot.
+Next, I added more of the sphagnum peat moss and cactus potting mix until it was just below the lip of the strawberry pot, perhaps 1/2 inch from the top.

 I then planted the remaining hens with trailing chicks at the top of each pot.